Tesla moves first to hike prices in China as trade war hits car makers

 German luxury automaker BMW, which also makes cars in the United States to sell in China, has also flagged that it will raise prices on vehicles it makes in Spartanburg, South Carolina.
 It said on Friday that it was unable to “completely absorb” the new tariffs.

-Daimler AG (DAIGn.DE), another German automaker which imports U.S.-produced cars into China, said in a statement over the weekend that it “aims to maintain a competitive position” in China.
+Daimler AG, another German automaker which imports U.S.-produced cars into China, said in a statement over the weekend that it “aims to maintain a competitive position” in China.

-Ford Motor Co (F.N) said on Thursday it would not hike prices on its imported cars for now, crimping its profit margins.
+Ford Motor Co said on Thursday it would not hike prices on its imported cars for now, crimping its profit margins.

 Reporting by Vibhuti Sharma and Sonam Rai in Bengaluru, Brenda Goh and Adam Jourdan in Shanghai, and Norihiko Shirouzu in Beijing; Additional reporting by Shanghai Newsroom; Writing by Sayantani Ghosh; Editing by Stephen Coates